 I love tea, I love it all of the above ways.
 I also like to teach how it’s made, along with tea history.
 I will share that in one of the posts in my series.
 Today I will talk on bagged or loose tea.

 Loose tea is the best kind to purchase.
 It is usually full leaf tea.
 Bagged tea is referred to as tea dust.
 Find more information on tea tips here.
+After you have made a delicious cup of tea serve it with a warm scone.

 The teaspot.com says – Bags of tea are generally mass-produced.
 Often the leaves contained in a bag have been picked, processed, and packaged by machine.
 In contrast, premium loose-leaf teas are carefully hand-selected.